Our Mission

 Biologist-Led Tours

 Take a tour with the biologist then unlimited exploration on your own in our expanded 2 room space!
 Same address, more space, more exhibits!
-Entrance to the Oceanarium is $8 per person.
+Admission to the Oceanarium is $10 for adults, per person.
+Children under 10 years are $8.

 New!
 Live Video Presentations